ATD 1-LAW

 Disputes relating to environmental planning and protection.

-Determine all criminal and civil matters.
+Determination of all criminal and civil matters.

-Hear appeals on cases that have been concluded by the court of appeal.
+The hearing of appeals on cases that have been concluded by the court of appeal.

-Hear appeals from subordinate courts and tribunals.
+The hearing of appeals from subordinate courts and tribunals.

-Issues advisory opinions on matters concerning the County Governments ,in any cases involving the interpretation or application of the Constitution and in matters of general public importance
+Issues advisory opinions on matters concerning the County Governments, in any cases involving the interpretation or application of the Constitution and in matters of general public importance.

 True